-For teenagers, taking attention deficit hyperactivity disorder (ADHD) medication while driving may be literally a matter of life and death, according to Dr. Daniel Cox of the University of Virginia Health System.
+For teenagers, taking attention deficit hyperactivity disorder (ADHD) medication while driving may be literally a matter of life and death, according to a doctor of the University of Virginia Health System.

 ADHD is a disorder in which individuals experience impulsivity and hyperactivity that approximately 5 to 7 percent of children and young adults in the United States have.
 The effects of the disorder continue in these children as they get older as well.

 The statistics on adolescent wrongful deaths because of car accidents are already high: 46 percent of females and 36 percent of males.
 But when ADHD is factored in, that percentage jumps anywhere from two to four times.

 The doctor said that his studies also revealed that when choosing medications for ADHD, those labeled as “long acting” actually do work better for many individuals.